Sophie Turner And Joe Jonas Step Out For Dinner Following Shocking ‘Game Of Thrones’ Episode

-It has been a rough few days for Game of Thrones fans, who have been embroiled in some serious online discussions since the airing of the HBO show’s latest episode, so it’s no wonder that star Sophie Turner is looking to decompress with her loved ones.
+It has been a rough few days for Game of Thrones fans — many of whom have been embroiled in some serious online discussions since the airing of the HBO show’s latest episode — so it may come as some small relief that star Sophie Turner recently took some time to decompress with her loved ones.

-The actress, who plays Sansa Stark in the hit series, was spotted heading out for dinner in Beverly Hills with her fiance, Joe Jonas, as well as his brothers, Nick and Kevin, and the latter’s wife Danielle.
-According to Hollywood Life, even younger brother, 18-year-old Frankie Jonas, joined the gang as they headed to celebrity hotspot Mr. Chow for a relaxed night out.
-It seems like the only member of the famous clan missing was Nick’s wife, Hollywood star Priyanka Chopra, but she had a good excuse — she was in Mumbai, India, to attend the wedding of her brother, Siddharth.
+The actress, who plays Sansa Stark in the hit series, was spotted heading out for dinner in Beverly Hills with her fiance, Joe Jonas.
+They were joined by his brothers, Nick and Kevin, and by the latter’s wife, Danielle.
+According to Hollywood Life, even younger brother Frankie Jonas joined the gang as they headed to celebrity hotspot Mr. Chow for a relaxed night out.
+It seems like the only member of the famous clan to be missing was Nick’s wife, Hollywood star Priyanka Chopra, but she had a good excuse.
+Priyanka was in Mumbai, India, to attend the wedding of her brother, Siddharth.

-Sophie and Joe looked stunning as usual in a cute twinning combo, as they both donned skinny jeans and chunky white sneakers.
-The 23-year-old British beauty paired the casual ensemble with a simple black t-shirt and a $5200 Louis Vuitton bomber, and she made her look even cooler by rocking 90s-inspired pigtails, large hoop earrings, and some shiny silver eye shadow.
+Sophie and Joe looked stunning as usual in a cute twinning combo, as they both appeared in skinny jeans and chunky white sneakers.
+The 23-year-old British beauty paired the casual ensemble with a simple black t-shirt and a $5,200 Louis Vuitton bomber, and she made her look even cooler by rocking ’90s-inspired pigtails, large hoop earrings, and some shiny silver eye shadow.

-The 29-year-old “Sucker” singer looked equally cool in a white t-shirt and oversize denim jacket, and he looked positively joyful as he held hands with his fiancée while making his way out of to the restaurant.
+The 29-year-old “Sucker” singer looked equally cool in a white t-shirt and oversized denim jacket, and he looked positively joyful as he held hands with his fiancée while making his way out of the restaurant.
 But the couple weren’t the only ones twinning!
 Nick, Kevin, and Danielle all wore black skinny pants and white sneakers too, but the latter added a touch of chicness by rocking leather leggings.
 Younger sibling Frankie was the only one who stood out, as he donned khaki pants and black running shoes.

 Sophie Turner & Joe Jonas Clone Couple In Jeans & White Sneakers For Night Out With His Brothers – https://t.co/zdcwYoxYQa pic.twitter.com/5x0yAZ1MEN